 While the previous four hot springs make for a fantastic romantic road trip, you may feel like you want to avoid the crowds and surprise your special someone with something a little more off the beaten path.
 About 4.5 hours outside of Salt Lake City in a remote location on the far western edge of the state, Gandy Warm Springs (GPS: 39.460229, -114.036663) is recommended as its own trip from SLC.

 Located in Millard County near the Nevada border, this destination certainly falls into the off-the-beaten-track category for those who love rambling dirt roads and remote locations.
 There are two pools at Gandy, the lower one being big enough for a decent-sized group of about a dozen.
-The main draw of this pool is the small cave found under the waterfall that leads back into the hillside—bring a light if you want to explore.
-The second pool is about 50 feet up the hill from the first, and is much more private for tete-a-tete for two.
+The main draw of this pool is the small cave found under the waterfall that leads back into the hillside — bring a light if you want to explore.
+The second pool is about 50 feet up the hill from the first, and is much more private.

 While it’s more of a warm spring than a hot spring with temps registering in the low to mid-80s, what it lacks in heat, it makes up for in ambiance.
 The cooler temps also make it an ideal choice for the warmer summer months when 100+ degree water might not feel as comfortable.

 The road to the springs can be a bit of a washboard here and there but should be passable for all vehicles if it’s not muddy, so keep an eye on the weather and know that you should have a 4x4 if it starts to rain.
 Camping is allowed close to the springs so you can pitch a tent and spend an evening gazing at the stars.
 Is there anything more romantic?